deeplearning4j/deeplearning4j/gpu_aws.md

 layout: default
 ---

-# Spinning Up GPUs on AWS With Spark
+# Launching GPUs on AWS With Spark

 Scaling out over many cores is the only way to train deep neural networks in a reasonable amount of time.
 Deeplearning4j can parallelize the massive linear algebra operations necessary for processing large and high-dimensional datasets on multiple GPUs.
 Indeed, it scales to use an arbitrary number of GPUs, as many as you have available.